Analytico

 Backend truth first

-We start from where revenue and conversions actually live — your checkout, billing, CRM or backend — then map that to Meta events.
+We start from where revenue actually lives — your checkout, billing, CRM or backend — then map that to Meta events.

 CAPI as part of your tracking stack